 If your team wants to stay in one window with fast visual diffs, the agent-native IDEs are the call: Cursor for polish and ecosystem, Windsurf for value, Zed for raw speed.
 If you want autonomy, scripting, and CI access, the terminal agents win: Claude Code for autonomous work, Aider for Git-disciplined editing.

-2. How much autonomy do you actually trust?
+2. How much autonomy you actually trust

 Supervised agents that show every diff (Cursor, Windsurf, Cline) are safer on code you cannot afford to break.
 Autonomous agents (Claude Code, Devin) move faster on scoped work but need clear boundaries.
 Start supervised, earn trust on real tasks, then hand over the repetitive work.

-3. Where is your code allowed to go?
+3. Where your code is allowed to go

 If code can use a cloud service, the whole list is open.
 If it cannot leave your perimeter, the answer narrows to the open-source BYOK tools (Cline, Aider, Zed with your keys) or Augment Enterprise on-prem.
 Settle this first, because it eliminates more options than any feature.

-4. How big and messy is the codebase?
+4. How big and messy the codebase is

 On a large, tangled monorepo, context retrieval is the whole game, and Augment Code leads there.
 On a small or greenfield project, that depth is wasted and a simpler IDE agent like Cursor or Windsurf is the better value.
 Match the muscle to the codebase.

-5. What does your team already standardize on?
+5. What your team already standardizes on

 If everything lives on GitHub, Copilot is the lowest-friction rollout by a wide margin.
 If your engineers are in JetBrains, the native JetBrains agent is worth a look before forcing a switch.
 The agent that fits the tools you already pay for gets adopted; the one that fights them gets uninstalled.